Unconstrained learning of networked nonlinear systems via free parametrization of stable interconnected operators: Introduction

 \subsubsection{Contributions}

 The main contribution of this paper is the development of a free parametrization for interconnected incremental $L_2$-bounded operators.
-Specifically, we derive an explicit mapping from a set of freely chosen parameters to a set of parametrized sub-operators such that their interconnection through a desired topology is also incrementally $L_2$-bounded and stable.
-This distributed operator incorporates prior knowledge about the interconnection between sub-systems and notably guarantees a finite incremental $L_2$-gain that can be specified by the user or trained as well.
-Remarkably, this result is fully compatible with any free parametrization of the single sub-operators, as long as these parametrizations ensure a finite incremental $L_2$-bound for each sub-operator as well.
+Specifically, we derive an explicit mapping from a set of freely chosen parameters to a set of parametrized sub-operators such that their interconnection through a desired topology is also incrementally $L_2$-bounded.
+This result is fully compatible with any free parametrization of the single sub-operators, as long as these parametrizations ensure a finite incremental $L_2$-bound for each sub-operator as well.
 This allows for the exploitation of pre-existing state-of-the-art parameterizations of incrementally $L_2$-bounded sub-operators (such as RENs~\cite{revay2023recurrent}), thus opening the door to unconstrained optimization over distributed operators that also enjoy such a stability property.
 This is key as it enables the use of distributed NN operators in large-scale nonlinear system identification as well as control applications~\cite{furieri2022neural} while ensuring stability properties throughout the whole training phase.
-Numerical results validate our theory, confirming the efficacy of our approach.